proofzero/rollupid/docs/3id/overview/index.md

 graph is tightly controlled, which means that accesses are always **fast**.

-It might be useful to understand that you are working on top of a decentralized graph, however, interactions with the graph are through well-defined interfaces: your team will be defining scopes in [Console](../console/reference.md#scopes) and making GraphQL calls through [Galaxy](../galaxy/index.md), not doing edge and node operations.
+It might be useful to understand that you are working on top of a decentralized graph, however, interactions with the graph are through well-defined interfaces represented by the components of the system.
+Your team will be defining scopes in [Console](../console/reference.md#scopes), making GraphQL calls through [Galaxy](../galaxy/index.md), and personalizing your UX with [Profile](../profile/reference.md), not learning new graph operations.

-We'll now move on to discussing the system compoents built on top of the Authorization Graph and what they do for you.

 ## Profile